 Every weekday morning after group meditation, our students break into small groups for daily accountability and check-in.
-Clients identify the emotions they’re feeling, share gratitude, comment on what they noticed during the meditation, and then set their intentions for the day.
+Students identify the emotions they’re feeling, share gratitude, comment on what they noticed during the meditation, and then set their intentions for the day.

 We adhere to this format because it teaches habits of noticing one’s mood and state of mind.
 This, in turn, allows for greater clarity and better choices throughout the day.

 This format also helps our students learn to focus on what’s going well, and what’s in their control, rather than habitually and reflexively focusing on what’s “wrong” and outside of their purview.